dodoweg/miniECS/README.md

-# miniECS.js - A Minimalist Approach to Entity Component System Library
+﻿# miniECS.js - A Minimalist Approach to Entity Component System Library

 miniECS.js is a lightweight and streamlined Entity Component System (ECS) library designed to simplify the management of entities and systems in your JavaScript application.
 If you're looking for a minimal environment setup with fewer classes and complexities, miniECS.js is the perfect choice.

 ## Introduction

 miniECS.js allows you to define components that encapsulate specific properties of an entity, such as its transform or physics attributes.
 These components can then be manipulated efficiently within specific systems, promoting a clear separation of concerns and facilitating the management of intricate interactions between entities.
-To see miniECS.js in action, check out our [example](https://dorweg.github.io/miniECS/).
+To see miniECS.js in action, check out the [example](https://dorweg.github.io/miniECS/).
 I took inspiration from the [ECSY](https://github.com/ecsyjs/ecsy) library and rewrote its example using miniECS.js.
 At the end of the README file, you can find two usage examples that demonstrate the same initial setup using miniECS.js and ECSY.js.

 Here a sample project :